Kushida-jinja in Fukuoka

 Kushida-jinja is said to have been founded in 757.
 The earliest Japanese "history" texts are the Kojiki and the Nihon Shoki, written in 711–712 and about 720 CE, respectively, and they were really collections of myths.

-Science tells us that the strait between Japan and the Korean peninsula was quite narrow during the Last Glacial Maximum from 25,000 to 20,000 years BP.
+Science tells us that the strait between Japan and the Korean peninsula was quite narrow but still flooded during the Last Glacial Maximum from 25,000 to 20,000 years BP.
 There is firm evidence of early Upper Paleolithic hunter-gatherers in Japan from 40,000 years BP.
 They would have walked across from Asia when sea levels were low enough to connect the mainland, Sakhalin, and Hokkaidō.

 The Jōmon period with its distinctive pottery spans from about 12,000 BCE to about 1,000 BCE.
 The people were still hunter-gatherers, but with a complex sedentary culture.